 Welcome Weekend Program Overview:

-Welcome Weekend staff members are a select group of current NDC students who help first year students to feel more comfortable and excited about choosing NDC.
-These students help others to transition from high school to college and are required to be dedicated to guiding first year students through this process.
+Welcome Weekend staff members are a select group of current NDC students who help new students transition from high school to college (or from another institution) and are required to be dedicated to guiding new students through this process.

 Welcome Weekend staff members are expected to facilitate positive interactions during the weekend before classes begin, and serve as a friend and mentor.
 The staff will be responsible for communicating and upholding all NDC policies.
 Welcome Weekend staff members will participate and assist with the organization, planning, and implementation of all Welcome Weekend activities.